 As well as mesmerising light displays, expect natural Christmas crafts as well as a chance to meet the elves… and maybe even a glimpse of a very special guest from the North Pole…Festive treats don’t get much more magical than this!

-Sudeley Castle Spectacle of Light (selected evenings 4-30 December)
+Sudeley Castle Spectacle of Light (26 November-30 December)

 One of the most beautiful Christmas light trails I’ve been to, Sudeley Castle’s Spectacle of Light is brimming with wow moments and sparkly thrills.

-2020’s illuminations are inspired by a the magical characters of the Nutcracker, all set against the backdrop of 15th century castle ruins.
-Follow Clara on an enchanting wander through the dark as you piece together the story while exploring the gleaming grounds, full of glamorous topiary, dazzling plants, flickering flames and sparkling water features.
+Illuminations are all set against the backdrop of 15th century castle ruins – explore the gleaming grounds, full of glamorous topiary, dazzling plants, flickering flames and sparkling water features.

 Fuel the festive merriment with whacking great cream-topped hot chocolates on your way round and soak up the Yuletide buzz emanating from the Salvation Army band, who might be tooting Christmas classics on their brass instruments at the entrance.